 Other Types of Damages Possibly Available After a Truck Accident

 You may also be able to collect damages for a truck accident claim that are not compensatory in nature.
 Known as punitive damages, the court may assign damages meant to penalize the trucking company or another liable party for their bad behavior.
 These are rare in traffic accidents.
-However, under Florida Statute § 768.72, they may be granted if your claim involves:
+However, under some state statutes, they may be granted if your claim involves:

 If you work with us, we can help you understand if punitive damages may be possible based on the circumstances that led to your accident.

 Lastly, we sometimes seek a payout for our clients in a wrongful death claim.
 This action may be possible if you had a loved one who died as a result of their accident injuries.
 Compensation in this type of claim focuses on the losses experienced by the surviving family members.
 These are compensatory damages.